Vulnerable British children wait 3 years to receive psychiatric care

 One child care expert noted that the harmful impact of the epidemic on mental health services, which are already experiencing long delays in providing them with necessary care, is like “throwing a bomb on the whole issue”.

-It is worth noting that with the multiple lockdowns in the country over the last two years, which have kept Children about their schools, friends, and hobbiesIn 2020 and 2021, one in six children reported a mental health disorder, compared to the same rate in 2017, one in nine children.
+It is worth noting that with the multiple lockdowns in the country over the last two years, which have kept Children regarding their schools, friends, and hobbiesIn 2020 and 2021, one in six children reported a mental health disorder, compared to the same rate in 2017, one in nine children.

 It turned out that in one of the worst cases of waiting, it took 1,019 days for a psychiatric evaluation of a young patient in South Yorkshire.